neijrr/nextcloud_passwords_handbook_ru/Users/Import/Import-from-Passman.md

 You can safely import your passwords as of now and the OTP secret will be stored as custom field.
 Our OTP support will be able to import the OTP fields created by the import.

-**Note:** Storing OTP and Passwords for the same service in your password database will eliminate the security gains of 2FA.
+> :warning: Storing OTP and Passwords for the same service in your password database will eliminate the security gains of 2FA.
-You should not store OTP and the password at the same time.
+> You should not store OTP and the password at the same time.